SumoLogic/sumologic-kubernetes-collection/docs/collecting-container-logs.md

 __NOTE:__ These settings affect persistence for metrics as well.

 ## Advanced Configuration

+This section covers more advanced ways of configuring logging.
+Knowledge of OpenTelemetry Collector configuration format and concepts will be required.

+### Direct configuration

 There are two ways of directly configuring OpenTelemetry Collector for both log collection and metadata enrichment.
 These are both advanced features requiring a good understanding of this chart's architecture and